RocketCommunicationsInc/astro-www/src/pages/platforms/astro-for-r2c2.md

 Status codes from the OMG XML Telemetric and Command Data Exchange (XTCE) specification.
 This status links the OMG XTCE with OMG C2MS in order to represent the command sequence progression against space assets.
 The most visual and status related fields for common display are INVALID:2, COMPLETED:9, FAILED:10.

-If you have a use case where the other values for XTCE-Status ( 1 = Acknowledgement, 3 = TRANSFERRED_TO_RANGE, 4 = SENT_FROM_RANGE, 5 = RECEIVED, 6 = ACCEPTED,
+If you have a use case where the other values for XTCE-Status ( 1 = ACKNOWLEDGEMENT, 3 = TRANSFERRED_TO_RANGE, 4 = SENT_FROM_RANGE, 5 = RECEIVED, 6 = ACCEPTED,
 7 = QUEUED, 8 = EXECUTING) require a status color or symbol please reach out to Astro for assistance.